Creating Native Gardens

 Butterfly Garden Tips

-Butterfly gardens are easy to construct, require little water once established, and need no fertilizers.
+Butterfly gardens are easy to construct, require little water once established, and do not need fertilizers.
 Here are some tips to keep in mind:

 • Plants that attract butterflies should be planted in full sun, and ideally in a sheltered location (butterflies don’t like to fight the wind)

-• Plan your garden to have colorful blooms from early spring to late fall by using our colorful four page “How-To” Natural Landscaping Guide with suggested native plants, organized by plant height
+• Plan your garden to have colorful blooms from early spring to late fall by using our “How-To” Natural Landscaping Guide with suggested native plants, organized by plant height

-• Avoid chemical fertilizers or pesticides, since butterflies and other wildlife are extremely sensitive to them, and native plants don’t need them
+• Avoid chemical fertilizers or pesticides, since these products typically do not target a single species and will impact butterflies.
+Plus, native plants don’t need them

 • Monarchs need milkweed so if you want to help this imperiled species, make sure your garden has some